 What is the difference between a Bachelor of Fine Arts in Digital Cinema and a Bachelor of Arts or Bachelor of Science?

-If you are accepted into the university, you are able to pursue a degree within the school.
-Although there is no required portfolio review to enter the program, Art and Design majors must participate and complete a faculty review of their portfolios (Individual Art Review AD 303).
+If you are accepted into the University, you can pursue a degree within the School.
+Although there is no required portfolio review to enter the program, Art and Design majors must participate and complete a faculty review of their portfolios (AD303: Individual Art Review).
 This review occurs after students have completed the required prerequisites in foundation courses and at least three Digital Cinema courses.

 Are there scholarships for incoming Art and Design majors at the Freshman level?

-The school offers the High School Freshman Scholarship (four $1000 awards) that is available each year with applications due in April.
+The School of Art & Design offers the High School Freshman Scholarship (four $1000 awards) that is available each year with applications due in April.
+Scholarship Information

 What are the prospects for employment with a degree in Digital Cinema?